apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 -  Statically allocated IP Address

--  When you deploy CloudStack, the hypervisor host must not have any VMs already running
+-  When you deploy CloudStack, the hypervisor host must not have any instances already running

 .. warning::
-   The lack of up-to-date hotfixes can lead to data corruption and lost VMs.
+   The lack of up-to-date hotfixes can lead to data corruption and lost instances.

 XenServer Installation Steps